tpaschalis/tpaschalis.github.io/_posts/2019-09-11-gh-actions-go-s3.md

 Hope you learned something (I certainly did), and that now you have a quick overview of what GitHub Actions can and cannot do for you.

 Some notes :
 - As of September 10, 2019, Github Actions is in Private beta, but you can easily request and be granted access.
-There was already a [breaking change](https://help.github.com/en/articles/migrating-github-actions-from-hcl-syntax-to-yaml-syntax), when the HCL definitions were replaced by YAML, so don't rush it.
+There has already been a [breaking change](https://help.github.com/en/articles/migrating-github-actions-from-hcl-syntax-to-yaml-syntax), when the HCL definitions were replaced by YAML, so don't rush it.
 The release date should be around late November 2019.
 - While some [usage limits](https://help.github.com/en/articles/about-github-actions#usage-limits) exist, they're quite generous, and more than enough for hobby or mid-sized projects.
 - I personally like the scope of the whole project as it is now.
 Pretty barebones, simple and understandable, but with the ability to be extended.
-If it keeps going that way and doesn't succumb to bloat I might start using it even more in the future.
-- After a couple of days, I believe that if things go smoothly, it could the chance to seriously move into the Travis/CircleCI/Gitlab CI space.
+- After a couple of days, I believe that if things go smoothly in the following months, it could have the chance to seriously make a move for territory in the CI/CD space.
 Keeping the all documentation simple and up-to-date will ease of adoption; but vendor lock-in is always a concern.
-- I don't see a *compelling* reason to immediately drop everything else and switch to GitHub Actions, except if your whole development process is tightly coupled to the GitHub environment.
+- Nevertheless, I don't see a *compelling* reason to immediately drop everything else and switch to GitHub Actions, except if your whole development process is tightly coupled to the GitHub environment.
 Yes, it's quite nice, but even then I'd suggest some patience, wait for the official release, check out some success/failure stories, and learn from other people's mistakes.

+Until next time, bye!

 # Resources